-Affirmative action means specific actions in employment which are designed and taken for the purposes of all of the following:
+Affirmative action: Specific actions in employment which are designed and taken for the purposes of all of the following:

 - Ensuring equal opportunities.

-- Eliminating a substantial disparity between the proportion of members of racial and ethnic, gender or disabled groups in job groups within faculty, academic staff and university staff personnel structure, and the proportion of members of racial and ethnic, gender or disabled groups in the relevant labor pool.
+- Eliminating a substantial disparity between the proportion of members of racial and ethnic, gender, veteran, or disabled groups in job groups within faculty, academic staff and university staff personnel structure, and the proportion of members of racial and ethnic, gender or disabled groups in the relevant labor pool.

 - Eliminating present effects of past discrimination.

-Job group means a set of titles combined on the basis of similarity in responsibility, pay range and nature of work.
+Job group: A set of titles combined on the basis of similarity in responsibility, pay range, and nature of work.

-As a part of this policy, the University of Wisconsin System is committed to the implementation of affirmative action employment programs to recruit, employ, and promote qualified women and racial minorities.
-The University of Wisconsin System shall continue to take such steps as may be necessary to accelerate the final elimination of any and all vestiges of discrimination because of race, color, creed, sexual orientation, religion, sex, gender identity or expression, ancestry, national origin, age, or disability that may still exist in the employment policies, practices and/or procedures of the University of Wisconsin System.
+As a part of this policy, the University of Wisconsin System is committed to the implementation of affirmative action employment programs to recruit, employ, and promote qualified women, individuals belonging to underrepresented and underserved populations, individuals with disabilities, and veterans.
+The University of Wisconsin System shall continue to take such steps as may be necessary to accelerate the final elimination of any and all vestiges of discrimination because of race, color, creed, sexual orientation, religion, sex, gender identity or expression, ancestry, national origin, age, veteran status or disability that may still exist in the employment policies, practices and/or procedures of the University of Wisconsin System.